 The results presented here are based on simulated data, as the EAGLE infrastructure is not yet instrumented with the sensors needed for collecting observations, but we are planning to instrument it as soon as the development of the Monitoring Framework will reach the beta status.

-EAGLE represents an ideal testbed for this monitoring technology, as the workflows are clean and well defined, the data collected also is also well defined, given the mappings that have been defined between the different incoming records and the EAGLE data model.
+EAGLE represents an ideal testbed for this monitoring technology, as the workflows are clean and well defined, the data collected also is well defined, given the mappings that have been defined between the different incoming records and the EAGLE data model.

 Finally, when EAGLE will be equipped with the final Monitoring Framework, we expect that it will provide valuable data for ensuring that the epigraphy data made available at the EAGLE portal will be of the highest quality.
-It will also provide valuable feedback to the content providers, helping them to detect possible inconsistencies and lack of information in their data, in order to improve the quality of the data provided to EAGLE and also, even more important, the quality of the data that each content provider make available to its users.
+It will also provide valuable feedback to the content providers, helping them to detect possible inconsistencies and lack of information in their data, in order to improve the quality of the data provided to EAGLE and also, even more important, the quality of the data that each content provider makes available to its users.

 Figures